Jewellers since 1745

-There has never been a better time to invest in a collection of old jewellery, Victorian brooches, buckles, tiepins and dress studs can be purchased surprisingly cheaply because they are unfashionable to wear.
+There has never been a better time to invest in a collection of old jewellery.
+Victorian brooches, buckles, tiepins and dress studs can be purchased surprisingly cheaply because they are unfashionable to wear.
 The wonderful thing about antique jewellery is that you seldom find two pieces that match identically.
-Museums and exhibitions now display rare and neglected pieces previously locked away, undiscovered for generations and it is a perfect opportunity for the enthusiast to learn and identify the different styles, like micro-mosaic from Rome or Mughal pieces and the many varieties of ancient jewellery.
+Museums and exhibitions now display rare and neglected pieces previously locked away, undiscovered for generations.
+It is a perfect opportunity for the enthusiast to learn and identify the different styles.
+Such as micro-mosaic from Rome or Mughal pieces and the many varieties of ancient jewellery.

 Early Georgian goldsmiths